Chester Platt: Career

 Platt was a supporter of William Jennings Bryan and organized labor.
 He also supported the women suffrage movement.
 He was national secretary of the Nonpartisan League and served as private secretary to Governor William Sulzer from 1912 to 1913.
-He gave lectures on liberal topics to the Harvard Liberal Club, Hunter College's history club, Union Theological Seminary's contemporary club, Vassar college's politicial association, Rann School and the Brookwood Labor College.
+He gave lectures on liberal topics to the Harvard Liberal Club, Hunter College's history club, Union Theological Seminary's contemporary club, Vassar college's political association, Rann School and the Brookwood Labor College.

 Platt moved to Madison, Wisconsin, in 1913.
 He was co-editor of the Capital City Times in Madison.
 He served as member of the Wisconsin Non Partisan League for a year.
 He was associated with the National Student Forum in Wisconsin.
 He also published a weekly political column called "Human Behavior".
 The column was published weekly in the Capital Times.
 He wrote books on political and economic topics, including the book What La Follette's State is Doing.
 In 1917, he moved back to Ithaca.
 He was elected general manager and vice president of Forest City Publishing Company, the publisher of The Ithaca Daily News.
 He served as editor of the paper.

 Platt was vice president of the Open Air Forum in Williams Park in St. Petersburg, Florida.
 He became a fraternal delegate of the St. Petersburg Central Labor Union around 1926.
 He was a regular attendee of the Florida Federation of Labor Convention and a friend of American Federation of Labor leader William Green.
 He supported Republican Robert M. La Follette in the 1924 presidential election and led a delegation in support to the 1924 Republican National Convention in Cleveland.
 He was a founding member of the Ithaca Business Men's Association and the DeWitt Historical Society of Ithaca.
 He was also a member of the New York State Democratic Editorial Association, the Western New York Newspaper Publishers' Association and the Holland Club.